- J.D. and Master of Studies in Environmental Law, Vermont Law School

 - B.A., History and Political Science, University of California, San Diego

 Amanda Monchamp is a partner at Monchamp Meldrum LLP.
 She practices in the areas of land use, natural resources, and environmental law with an emphasis on project land use entitlement, regulatory permitting, and litigation regarding the California Environmental Quality Act (CEQA) throughout California.

 Amanda advises clients on various aspects of complex residential, commercial and industrial land use and real estate development projects, as well as linear projects for utilities such as telecommunications, power companies, transportation and transit projects.

-Amanda is currently a lecturer in Land Use Controls at the University of California Berkeley College of Environmental Design’s Master of Real Estate Development + Design program.
+Amanda is currently a lecturer in Land Development Law and Regulations at the University of California Berkeley College of Environmental Design’s Master of Real Estate Development + Design program.
 She is also a Planning Commissioner for the City of Oakland.